Mother Autumn is Coming

 She stands in the golden grasses and calls to her children.
 ‘Come my children come!
 She opens her cloak wide to give shelter to the seed children.
 Here is your place to rest and sleep all winter long dear ones.
 I will keep you warm and safe until winter is gone and Lady Spring comes to help you grow.
 Come, rest in my mantle.’

 From everywhere, from the milk seed pods, from the maple trees, from bush and flower and fruit, the seed babies are gathered up by Brother Wind.
 He gently carries them to the great Mother Autumn.
 ‘Autumn is here, Autumn is here’, the fairies sing.
 They nestle in her warm cloak, giggling and wiggling, so happy to be in such a cozy home for winter.
 ‘Thank you Mother Autumn’, they say.
 Before long, they yawn, settle down in their beds, and fall sound asleep.
+The autumn leaves fall to the ground making a golden blanket over all the land.

 with love and best wishes, Suzanne Down